 Initiated in 2006 by the Center for International Legal Studies (CILS), Suffolk, Pepperdine, DIS, King's College London and CILS established the FDI Moot as an ambitious new international competition focusing on investor-State disputes.
 CILS organises the FDI Moot with Christian Campbell (CILS) and Christopher Gibson (SULS) acting as directors.
 The Global venue rotates each year, and meanwhile there are Regionals for Asia-Pacific, South Asia and Africa.

-Two Review Boards, one of academics and one of practitioners, review each year's case proposal, providing the case committeees with invaluable guidance in the development of their cases and ensuring the academic integrity and practical relevance of the hypotheticals.
+A Board of academics and practitioners reviews each year's case proposal, providing the case committees with invaluable guidance in the development of their cases and ensuring the academic integrity and practical relevance of the hypotheticals.